U.S. insists ‘snapback’ sanctions against Iran are in force, but most of the world says that’s illegal

 It remains unclear how the administration will go about unilaterally enforcing the “snapback” of multilateral sanctions.
 Most countries say Washington stopped being a participant in the landmark deal with Iran when President Trump withdrew from it two years ago and began reimposing U.S. sanctions.

-Traditional U.S. allies in Europe have pledged to actively ignore what the United States is trying to do, fearing the Trump administration is looking for a way to kill the agreement with Iran it has been railing against for years.
+Traditional U.S. allies in Europe have pledged to actively ignore what the United States is trying to do, fearing that the Trump administration is looking for a way to kill the agreement with Iran it has been railing against for years.
 That could prompt Iran to kick out the international experts who have been given access to monitor its nuclear facilities.

 The foreign ministers of France, Britain and Germany, which helped negotiate the deal, underscored their rejection of the U.S. position in a joint statement Sunday, saying the United States gave up its right to have a say in U.N. sanctions.
 Josep Borrell, the foreign policy chief of the European Union, pleaded for the agreement to be preserved and urged all parties “to refrain from any action that could be perceived as an escalation in the current situation.”